Here's everything a first time mutual fund investor needs to know and do

 1. Getting ready:

 There are a few one-time prerequisites to investing in a mutual fund.
 You need to have a bank account and you must be KYC- (know your customer) compliant.
 KYC is the process of verifying the identity of an investor.
+It is free and just requires your passport-sized photograph, PAN and Aadhaar Card.
 You can check your KYC status here.
-If you haven't yet registered for KYC, you can apply for it with a Registrar and Transfer agent (CAMS/KARVY) or directly through a mutual fund house.
-Self-attested copies of your proof of address, proof of identity and recent passport-sized photographs are also required.
-For small investors, the facility of e-KYC is available now in which you do not need to submit any physical forms.
-Lastly, you need to have a permanent account number (PAN) and Aadhaar number.
+If you haven't yet registered for KYC, you can apply for it in two ways - offline and online.

 2. Choosing funds: